Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 The Migration Strategy

-We migrated module by module in a phased rollout.
+We migrated module by module over 8 months.
 Each module followed the same process:

 - Build the API endpoints for the module with full test coverage